acceleratescience/acceleratescience.github.io/_events/ai-café-large-language-models.md

 Join us on Monday 22 July to hear short talks from researchers using LLMs in their work, followed by the opportunity to discuss your questions with an expert.

 O﻿pen to all University of Cambridge researchers, no need to sign up in advance.
 The event is taking place in West 2 at the West Hub.

+I﻿f you can't make it on the day and would like support with using LLMs in your work, get in touch with our team on accelerate-mle@cst.cam.ac.uk.